Best Resume Fonts for 2024: Types, Styles & Examples

 Times New Roman

-Times New Roman is a classic serif font that is often used for resumes because of its traditional and professional look.
-It's a standard font that is easy to read both on paper and on screens, which makes it a safe choice for resumes.
+Times New Roman is a classic serif often used for resumes because of its traditional and professional look.
+It's a standard font that's easy to read both on paper and screens, which makes it a safe choice for resumes.

-Pros: Times New Roman is a common font that is easily readable, familiar to many readers, and a relatively compact font, which allows you to fit more information onto a page without sacrificing readability.
+Pros: The Times New Roman font is a common font that is easily readable, familiar to many readers, and a relatively compact font.
+A font like this one allows you to fit more information onto a page without sacrificing readability.

 Arial